Library Technology Guides

 Executive Vice President – Marketing, Sales, Publisher Relations and Strategic Partnerships

-photo of Doug Jenkins
+photo of Rajat Kotra

-Chief Information Officer and Senior Vice President
+Chief Data and AI Officer and Executive Vice President

 photo of Gar Sydnor